PiotrekZe/PiotrekZe.github.io/README.md

 #### [Fine-grained visual classification of fishes](https://github.com/PiotrekZe/Fine-grained-visual-classfication-of-fish)

-- Project prepared for research paper (currently under review)
+- Project prepared for conference paper

 I designed a custom lightweight CNN model for classifying fish species across diverse datasets, tackling variations in image quality, lighting conditions, and species diversity.
 The model consistently outperformed other approaches and is optimized for real-world scenarios, particularly in resource-constrained environments.